• Mental Health

 During this period, under the direction of the therapist, the client would imaginatively create new images that are peaceful or evoke pleasant feelings and replace the old troubling images that were previously paired with fear, anger, or other distressing emotions.1

-Research shows that the new images and the accompanying positive feelings are still attached to the memory at follow-up 4 months after the treatment has ended.1 There are other published studies that show that the replacement images and positive feelings are still present as long as one year later.8 These improvements suggest that the therapy can be long-lasting.
+Research shows that the new images and the accompanying positive feelings are still attached to the memory at follow-up four months after the treatment has ended.1 There are other published studies that show that the replacement images and positive feelings are still present as long as one year later.8 These improvements suggest that the therapy can be long-lasting.

 Smooth-Pursuit Eye-Movements

 Another effective ingredient of ART is the use of “smooth pursuit” eye movements.
-Imagine an audience watching a tennis match, their eyes, gliding back and forth as they follow the ball from one side of the court to the other, This example demonstrates smooth pursuit eye movements.
+Imagine an audience watching a tennis match, their eyes gliding back and forth as they follow the ball from one side of the court to the other.
+This example demonstrates smooth pursuit eye movements.
 There is evidence that this kind of eye movement, over a period of time, relates to a relaxation response in the brain.4

 The ART therapist would use their hand, moving it smoothly back and forth at a comfortable distance from the client, and ask the client to keep their head still and just track the hand.
 This exercise results in the engagement of smooth-pursuit eye movements.